anvix9/anvix-c.github.io/_posts/2024-02-26-monograph#2:Representations-far-from-reality-yet-so-close-ever.markdown

 <br/>
 <p style="text-align: justify;">
 This is from our perspective the most beautiful journey a researcher or a scientist could start.
 The objective should not be to come up with solutions, but to discover what problems we have not yet identified and why.
 It is a painful journey because we have to break mostly everything down and move at a slower pace.
-It’s more difficult because as researchers we sometimes take as granted certain knowledge while we barely understand them and their implications, so a great deal in this journey is to face our Ego than to write formulas. (“lesser is the Ego, better are the formulas.”)
+It’s more difficult because as researchers we sometimes take as granted certain knowledge while we barely understand them and their implications, so a great deal in this journey is to face our Ego than to write formulas. (<strong>“lesser is the Ego, better are the formulas.”</strong>)
 </p>

 <br/>
 <br/>
 # Conclusion
 <br/>

 <p style="text-align: justify;">
 We tried to be extremely brief in this monograph as we wanted to not lose focus on what we wanted to convey which is what are really representations where do they come from and what are their importance in our life as researchers.
 I think the reader can intuitively map the representation definition we gave here with how it is defined in artificial intelligence.
 If not, this could be a nice exercise for the minds of our readers.